Tarallucci al Limone Recipe (Easy Italian Lemon Knot Cookies)

 Classic Anise Cookies are soft and sweet with a bold licorice flavor and festive glaze.
 Lemon Knot Cookies are lighter, gently crisp, and bright with fresh lemon.
 One tastes traditional and bold.
 The other feels simple, fresh, and easy to love.

-Oh, let me tell you about Tarallucci al Limone!
+Tarallucci al Limone!
 These cookies are like a warm ray of sunshine right in your kitchen.
 Seriously, these little Italian lemon knots are so tender and just the right amount of crisp.
 And the smell?
 It’s like a burst of fresh citrus that fills the air.

-Making the dough is super straightforward just some flour, sugar, eggs, maybe a bit of butter or olive oil, and a generous helping of lemon zest.
+Making the dough is super straightforward just some flour, sugar, eggs, maybe a bit of butter or oil, and a generous helping of lemon zest.
 But you know what?
 The end result is anything but basic.
 And here’s the fun part: shaping them into those cute little knots.
 It really gives each cookie a lovely, rustic vibe, don’t you think?
-Once they’re in the oven, they bake up in no time, and oh man, the scent that wafts through your kitchen is just irresistible.
+Once they’re in the oven, they bake up in no time, and the scent that wafts through your kitchen is just irresistible.

 Prep Time 30 minutes